Logo primary

 I.D.Orchards.
 Our Heritage & Our Future.

-Posted by Janta Wheelhouse almost 13 years ago
+Posted by Janta Wheelhouse over 13 years ago

 An attempt to give some explanation about the U.K’s need to exist sustainably with regard to quality Organic local grown food and how we can do that through insight design and practical Permaculture applications.
 Karuna is one example of this approach.